Breakingviews - Elliott pounced on the wrong booze company

 If Elliott paid about 141 euros a share, the 30-day average before it went public with its campaign, the firm led by Paul Singer would record a gain of around 174 million euros.
 Had it chosen 83 billion pound British spirits rival Diageo, whose shares have returned 24% in the same period, Elliott would be sitting on an extra 69 million euros of profit.
 If the fund also shorted Diageo to hedge its bet on Pernod its return would likely be lower.

 Best of all it wouldn’t have needed all that lobbying of Pernod Chief Executive Alexandre Ricard, whose grandfather invented the pastis recipe that made the family fortune.
-Since Elliott arrived, complaining of lower profitability and poor governance, the Chivas Regal maker has said it’s ditching its wine business, which should help lift its operating profit margin to above 32%, closer to Diageo’s 35% – assuming the disposed unit performed in line with the listed Treasury Wine Estates.
+Since Elliott arrived, complaining of lower profitability and poor governance, the Chivas Regal maker has started looking at ditching its wine business, sources told Breakingviews.
+That would help lift its operating profit margin to above 32%, closer to Diageo’s 35% – assuming the disposed unit performed in line with the listed Treasury Wine Estates.

 Pernod also appointed veteran executive Patricia Barbizet as lead independent director, partly addressing Elliott’s complaint about the weaknesses of its family-dominated board.
 This has arguably helped the shares perform in line with the broader market, but not much else.